 The location from which you are purchasing Ethereum Classic will have a huge impact on the payment methods available and it is impossible to provide all of the variables here.
-What you should pay particular heed to is the speed and cost of each payment method, as this will massively impact on the purchasing process.
+What you should pay particular heed to is the speed and cost of each payment method, as this will massively impact the purchasing process.

 Before buying Ethereum Classic, it is important to implement your own wallet system.
 This will help you secure your funds once the transaction has been completed.
 There are many wallet options available, and we will discuss many of these later in the article, but the first thing to bear in mind is that many exchanges have their own wallets.
 These are built into the systems for convenience.

-There's nothing necessarily wrong with using wallets based within exchanges, but you should bear in mind that they can be more vulnerable to theft.
-Thus, they are not ideal as a long-term solution.
-It's also worth knowing that when investors enter into CFD agreements via recommended brokers, their transactions and funds are secured.
+There’s nothing necessarily wrong with using wallets based within exchanges, but you should bear in mind that they can be more vulnerable to theft.
+Thus, they are not as ideal as a long-term solution.
+It’s also worth knowing that when investors enter into CFD agreements via recommended brokers, their transactions and funds are secured.
 This negates the need for a wallet.

 When purchasing any cryptocurrency, it is always important to consider fees and costs, and that definitely applies to Ethereum Classic.
 However, it’s also important to remember that cryptocurrencies actually attract very small fees compared to traditional currency.
 This is one of the reasons that cryptocurrencies have become popular as a medium for foreign exchange and it is expected that this will expand further still in the future.

 Nonetheless, there can be fees associated with Ethereum Classic, and you should definitely inform yourself of any such costs.